wanghaisheng/tiktoka-studio-uploader/README.md

 ------

 This project aims to automate the upload process for YouTube Videos.
-Since videos can only be publicly uploaded through the YouTube Data API by using a Google Workspaces Account (not free!), I decided to figure out a headless uploader using Selenium.
+Since videos can only be publicly uploaded through the YouTube Data API by using a Google Workspaces Account (not free!), I decided to figure out a headless uploader using Selenium and Playwright.
 This approach also bypasses API restrictions (e.g. Rate Limits/Endcards can't be set through the API).There are tons of library existing  but not for me .

 AS a code dummy,I do accept any advice because of my only purpose is to get things work